Allanware/Allanware.github.io/_posts/2021-03-04-The-Miracle-of-Istanbul.md

 for Liverpool and for Liverpool’s fans.
 What happened?
 Since we are in the passing section and analyzing passes are really effective in analyzing the whole game, let’s look at all the passes happened in that spell.
-In the **1st picture**, Milan achieved 27 passes with less than 60% of them completed.
+In the **picture 1**, Milan achieved 27 passes with less than 60% of them completed.
 Only 8 players of Milan were involved in passing the ball one or more times.
-Looking more closely, the **2nd picture** indicated that the passes from defense to midfield and midfield to attack all failed (red: failure, blue: success).
+Looking more closely, the **picture 2** indicated that the passes from defense to midfield and midfield to attack all failed (red: failure, blue: success).

-On the contrary, the **3rd picture** shows that all 10 players (excluding the goalkeeper) were involved in passing, and they achieved more than 75% passing accuracy. **The 4th picture** shows the exact passes.
+On the contrary, the **picture 3** shows that all 10 players (excluding the goalkeeper) were involved in passing, and they achieved more than 75% passing accuracy.
+The **picture 4** shows the exact passes.

 In the 1st half, the passing accuracy was 78% for Milan.
 What causes this decline in passing accuracy and number of passes on the Milan side, whereas Liverpool somehow maintained their passing accuracy?
-I then look at the defensive acts by both teams in the first 15 minutes of the 2nd half.
+I then look at the defensive acts by both teams in that six minutes.

 ``` r
 d2 <- is %>%